sariina/d3-scenario/README.md

 # Usage

-- Clone the repository (or install via bower)
+- Clone or downlaod the repository
 - `bower install` inside the root
 - create a HTML file and include d3.js and scenario.js in headers like below:
 ```html